 2012 - SAP started announcing products for cloud computing with the SAP HANA Cloud PaaS (Platform-as-a-Service).
 SAP HANA became the fastest-growing product in SAP history with 345 customers.

 2013 - The SAP HANA Enterprise Cloud (HEC) service was announced, an Infrastructure-as-a-service (IAAS) tool, that provided customers with a managed private cloud offering for SAP HANA.
 Now 3,000 customers and 520K+ end-users strong.

 2014 - SAP sets the Guinness World’s record for largest data warehouse at 12.1 petabytes (PB).
 That amount could store the entire printed content of all academic research libraries (2 Petabytes) 6 times over.

 2015 - Recognized as a leader by Forrester in The Forrester Wave™: In-Memory Database Platforms, Q3 2015.
-SAP HANA 2.0 and SAP S/4HANA ERP system written specifically for the SAP HANA platform are released, and introduce a whole new set of users to the database.
+SAP HANA 2.0 and SAP S/4HANA ERP system written specifically for the SAP HANA are released, and introduce a whole new set of users to the database.

 2016 - SAP HANA 2.0 general availability and launched SAP BW/4HANA data warehouse solution.

 2017 - Recognized as the #1 leader in the new Forrester Wave™: Translytical Data Platforms, Q4 2017 - SAP HANA is a unified and integrated data platform that simultaneously supports many types of workloads including transactional, operational, and analytical in real-time.

 2018 - Through co-innovation, SAP becomes the first major database optimized for Intel® Optane™ persistent memory